pjtorres/metagenomics_tutorial/README.md

 Type ```metaphlan2.py``` to test it.

 c.
 Now in the interest of time.
-I have built and formated the metaphlan2 database.
+I have built and formatted the metaphlan2 database.
 i.
 Download it form here:
 ```https://drive.google.com/drive/u/0/folders/1eWR6tgUoAUNXWsFujyLU5VNUzNMfxhDm```
 ii.
 Then move that file to this directory